TylerLandowski/BrainHawk/README.md

 * Client Settings - How the client should operate
 * Emulator Settings - How the emulator should be initialized and changed

 Note that there is argument for loading the ROM.
 Instead, save states are read for flexibility, and they are stored in a dictionary along numbers representing the respective probability.
 When the emulator is asked to reset, the server randomly picks a save to send back.
+The relative path of the save, when read, will begin at the root of the BizHawk directory.

 Every so many frames, the client will 'update' to the server, by sending data and requesting data back.
 Every time the client calls an update, the server's update() function is called.
 You should write the update function yourself, then override the server's function with yours.